GenericMappingTools/gmt/doc/rst/source/grdtrack.rst

 *table*
-    This is an ASCII (or binary, see **-bi**) file where the first 2 columns hold the (x,y) positions where the user wants to sample the 2-D data set.
+    This is an ASCII (or binary, see **-bi**) file where the first 2 columns hold the (*x, y*) positions where the user wants to sample the 2-D data set.
     If no tables are given then we read from standard input.
 If |-E| is set then no input table is read since we will create one from the given
     |-E| parameters.